Georgia Uncontested Divorce Attorneys

 - Proposed Order / Decree of Divorce aka Final Judgment and Decree of Divorce: A document submitted to the court to be signed by a judge making a divorce official and completed.
 This document is signed by the judge and is a court order.

 - Domestic Relations Financial Affidavit: A document signed under oath and notarized that is required by the court which summarizes the financial situation of the party signing the affidavit.
 See Uniform Georgia Superior Court Rule 24.2 and O.C.G.A. § 19-6-15.

 - Affidavits and Verifications: Depending on the complexity of the case there will usually be one or more affidavits and verifications filed in a Georgia uncontested divorce case.
 These documents will need to be notarized.

 In Georgia uncontested divorce cases involving minor children, we also provide the following necessary documents:

-- Child Support Worksheet (CSW): A document that uses mathematical calculations required by Georgia State Law to calculate the amount of child support to be paid.
+- Child Support Worksheet: A document that uses mathematical calculations required by Georgia law to calculate the amount of child support to be paid.
 Under Georgia law, in general a different Child Support Worksheet must be used for each child, setting the amount of child support to be paid till each child turns eighteen (18) or otherwise becomes ineligible for child support.
 Therefore, the number of worksheets required in a case is normally equal to the number of minor children involved in the case.
 Georgia’s Child Support Worksheet also allows for “deviations” which can lower or increase the child support amount depending on the situation and wishes of the parties.
 See O.C.G.A. § 19-6-15.

 - Child Support Addendum: A document that describes in detail all the required aspects of child support in accordance with Georgia law (the amount of child support, duration of the payments, when paid, how paid, etc.) See O.C.G.A. § 19-6-15.

 - Parenting Plan: A documents that comprehensively outlines all aspects of child custody and visitation, including, but not limited to: a visitation schedule, holidays, legal and physical custody, etc. See O.C.G.A. § 19-9-1.